muchokwon/clova-client-developer-guide/en-KR/Develop/References/MessageInterfaces/AudioPlayer.md

 ## PlayPaused event {#PlayPaused}
 Reports to CIC that the client has paused playback with the information on the audio stream.
 Send this event message in the following scenario:

-1. The client sends CIC a user voice request ([`SpeechRecognizer.Recognize`](/Develop/References/CICInterface/SpeechRecognizer.md#Recognize)) to pause playback of an audio stream.
+1. The client sends CIC a user voice request ([`SpeechRecognizer.Recognize`](/Develop/References/MessageInterfaces/SpeechRecognizer.md#Recognize)) to pause playback of an audio stream.
-2. CIC sends the playback pause request to the client with the [`PlaybackController.Pause`](/Develop/References/CICInterface/PlaybackController.md#Pause) directive message, as the result of voice recognition by Clova platform.
+2. CIC sends the playback pause request to the client with the [`PlaybackController.Pause`](/Develop/References/MessageInterfaces/PlaybackController.md#Pause) directive message, as the result of voice recognition by the Clova platform.
 3. The client pauses playback of the audio stream and sends the PlayPaused event message to CIC.

 ### Context fields

-{% include "/Develop/References/CICInterface/Context_Objects_List.md" %}
+{% include "/Develop/References/MessageInterfaces/Context_Objects_List.md" %}

 ### Payload fields